silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/08_Linking_Documents.md

 ![Link file modal](/_images/link-file-modal.png)

+[note]
-<div class="note" markdown="1">Click the link from the HTML editor to further edit or remove the link.</div>
+Click the link from the HTML editor to further edit or remove the link.
+[/note]